FREQUENTLY ASKED QUESTIONS

 What happens in the event there is bad weather?

 The Expedition program is an outdoor experience and dealing with weather such as rain and heat is part of that experience.
-Be sure to bring rain gear and bug spray for your child.
-We’ll ensure they are staying hydrated, have adequate nutrition, and change their socks.
+Be sure to bring rain gear and bug spray!
+We’ll ensure crew members are staying hydrated, have adequate nutrition, and change their socks.
 If extreme weather approaches, the crew will evacuate to a safe location.

 Do you carry firearms into the wilderness?

 No, firearms are not allowed at a Montana Conservation Corps camp or project sites.
-Crews will have bear spray available if appropriate.
+Crews will have bear spray available and proper food storage.

 How do you keep crews safe from wildlife?

 Seeing wildlife is a part of the experience.
-But safety is the most important element.
-During orientation leaders will review with the members safe practices around wildlife, including minimum distances, proper food storage, and not travelling alone.
+During member orientation leaders will review safe practices around wildlife, including minimum distances, proper food storage, and not traveling alone.
+Our Expedition Leaders also go through training on when and how to use bear spray.

 What does a typical day look like?